 Conservatives: Create a modern transport network

-economy requires an extensive and reliable infrastructure.
+A rebalanced economy requires an extensive and reliable infrastructure.
 But transport has been a low priority for Labour, and the hassle of getting around is bad for business, bad for families and bad for everyone’s quality of life.

 A Conservative government will begin work immediately to create a high speed rail line connecting London and Heathrow with Birmingham, Manchester and Leeds.
 This is the first step towards achieving our vision of creating a national high speed rail network to join up major cities across England, Scotland and Wales.
 Stage two will deliver two new lines bringing the North East, Scotland and Wales into the high speed rail network.